razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 ### `ActionList.Section`

 Just an API that wraps section inside ActionList.

 This entire component is optional.
+So it may not be added in the ActionList that doesn't have any sections.

 It should also add divider after all items.